-8 Income statement adjustments explained in Table 8 and Balance sheet adjustments explained in Table 9 both on page 49 in the Financial review.
+8 Income statement adjustments explained in Table 14 and Balance sheet adjustments explained in Table 15 in the Financial review.

 The total portfolio return in the year of £325.4 million is 17.5% of the aggregate of the opening value of the portfolio and investments in the year (excluding capitalised interest), which total £1,861.7 million.
 This return was driven primarily by a valuation uplift and subsequent realisation of the investment in XLT, together with good performance overall across the rest of the portfolio.